In my earlier post, Why Use Hard Money, I define Hard Money Lenders and discuss some of the reasons to use them.

 For example, I charge 10 percent and 3 points.
 Brokers in my area charge up to 14 percent and 5 points because they get funding from someone like myself and then add their profit to our fees.

 Syndicators – Once presented with a deal, they then raise the capital needed to fund it and often from multiple sources.
 Syndicators can cause painful delays as they raise needed capital after the deal is already underwritten.
 And, just as in the above example, their funding source may not come through at the last minute.
 I know of borrowers being told the day before, or even the day of closing, that their funds will not be available after all.

 One reason syndicators run into trouble is that they often borrow from personal friends or family members.
 At the time of your closing, these friends or family members may have loaned to someone else or simply changed their mind about lending.
 Don’t go to closing without absolute certainty that your funds are available.

 If you’ve heard of someone left hanging by a hard money lender or if you’ve wondered why there is such a large range in cost for hard money, the above definitions should explain.

-Your most reliable and source for hard money funds is definitely direct lender.
+Your most reliable source for hard money funds is definitely a direct lender.
 But, if you don’t ask ahead of time, you won’t know where your funding is coming from.
 Now you know what to ask.

 Looking for funds?
 Let me know how I can help.